 Adult aphids are usually wingless.
 However, if a colony is already established, winged aphids can appear.
 This allows them to fly and infect new host plants.

-These insects tend to cluster on the underside of leaves where they suck the sap from it.
-Even if the leaves are moved, they aren’t easily disturbed.
+These insects tend to cluster on the undersides of leaves where they suck the sap from them.
+Even if the leaves of your plants are moved, they aren’t easily disturbed.

-Often you’ll see a plant covered in ants – that is normally a sure sign that there are aphids on that plant.
+Often, you’ll see an entire plant covered in ants – that is normally a sure sign that there are aphids on that plant.

-Ants eat the honeydew that aphids secrete, so the ants will protect them on the plants.
-Next time you see a large population of ants on one of your plants, check to see if you have an aphid infestation.
+Ants eat the honeydew that aphids secrete, so the ants will protect them on old or young plants.
+Next time you see a large population of ants on one of your outdoor plants, check to see if you have an aphid problem or aphid infestation.

-Some of the most common aphids you can find in the US include:
+Some of the most common aphid species you can find in the US include: